Intra-EU trade

 Obligation to submit Intrastat declarations

 If the value of a company’s intra-EU trade exceeds a certain amount in euros, the company must submit Intrastat declarations to Customs regularly.
-In 2024, the threshold value is 800,000 euros for both arrivals and dispatches.
 Customs will contact you if your company becomes obligated to submit Intrastat declarations.